Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 ### 📊 Summary: How Does Dual VET Work?

 --{{0}}--
-Let's summarize the key elements.
+Let's summarize the key elements.The dual nature combining theory and practice is the defining feature of this successful system.

 <div style="display: grid; grid-template-columns: 1fr 1fr; gap: 20px;">